 On at least one occasion in early 2021, Smith traveled with Brian Dangelo Terry to Atlanta to purchase methamphetamine from Ramon David Alston.
 Trial testimony, wiretap evidence, and text messages obtained from Smith’s cellphones revealed that he distributed more than 60 ounces of methamphetamine.

 Wesley was one of four men who armed themselves at a Rand residence on July 4, 2021, and drove to Charleston’s West Side where they intended to shoot another man.
 Alerted to the plot, police in marked cruisers converged on the area.
-The four men abandoned their vehicle in a Washington Street parking lot due to the increased police presence.
+The four men abandoned their vehicle in a Lee Street parking lot due to the increased police presence.
 Law enforcement officers executed a search warrant on the vehicle and recovered four loaded firearms.
 The jury found Wesley possessed one of those firearms, a Sig Sauer, Model SP2022, .40-caliber pistol.

 Federal law prohibits a person with a prior felony conviction from possessing a firearm or ammunition.
 Wesley knew he was prohibited from possessing a firearm because of his prior felony convictions for first-degree robbery in Kanawha County Circuit Court on August 4, 2005, and for being a felon in possession of a firearm in United States District Court for the Southern District of West Virginia on June 10, 2013.